 My rendition of his story is written in a limited omniscient third person.
 As I describe in the text, I arrived at this choice via trial and error.
 I didn't feel it was my place to speak as him in the first person.
 I also didn't want to write a version in the traditional third person, looking at him.
 I wanted to create a reality that was tethered to his point of view entirely.
 I hence employed a limited omniscient third aka indirect discourse, a technique more commonly used in fiction writing.

-Can I see the photo of you and Bob you describe at the end of AKOMP?
+Can I see the photo of you and Bob you describe at the end?

 Sure.
 The poster-sized version he mailed me hangs on my wall.